ayechanst/speedrun-eth-guide/dice-guide.md

 <details markdown='1'><summary>Question One</summary>

-> We need to make sure our `RiggedRoll.sol` contract has the required amount of Eth to call `rollTheDice()` when we eventually get a favorable roll.
-How can we check this?
+> We need to verify our `RiggedRoll.sol` contract has enough Eth to call `rollTheDice()` when we eventually get a winning roll.
+How can we make sure?

 </details>

 <details markdown='1'><summary>Question Two</summary>

 > What three arguments are being hashed and stored into `bytes32 hash`?
-Those are the ones we need to reverse engineer to recreate an identical role.
+How can we reverse engineer each of the arguments?

 </details>